wf-/ShutdownMenu/README.md

  * It reboots your Switch!

- * It reboots and loads payload from atmosphere/reboot_payload.bin!
+ * It reboots and loads payload from atmosphere/reboot_payload.bin (Atmosphere only, potentially dangerous for exFAT file systems)!

- * It can also reboot your Switch to RCM mode (DO NOT USE ON EXFAT FORMATTED SD CARDS!).
+ * It can also reboot your Switch to RCM mode (Atmosphere only, potentially dangerous for exFAT file systems)!

  * It has light and dark mode!